-A valid message conforms to the format above, has a Receiver Context Tag that matches to a context known by the receiver, is valid shim control message as defined in Section 12.2 of [18], and its shim context state is ESTABLISHED.
+A valid message conforms to the format above, has a Receiver Context Tag that matches to a context known by the receiver, is valid shim control message as defi ned in Section 12.2 of the SHIM6 protocol description [I-D.ietf-shim6-proto], and its shim context state is ESTABLISHED.
 The receiver processes a valid message by inspecting its options, and executing any actions specified such options.
 This includes the SHIM6 Probe option found within the options.